Ajinocounter47/Ajinocounter47/README.md

 # Projects

 #### Project 1: INSTAGRAM HACKING
-Description: This is a script made purely in Python that works to hack random Instagram accounts.
+- Description: This is a script made purely in Python that works to hack random Instagram accounts.
-Technologies Used: Python.
+- Technologies Used: Python.
-Key Features: This script has very perfect features equipped with the best methods.
+- Key Features: This script has very perfect features equipped with the best methods.
-Demo: You can see my project on https://github.com/Ajinocounter47/InstaPremium.
+- Demo: You can see my project on https://github.com/Ajinocounter47/InstaPremium.

+#### Project 2: SOCIAL MEDIA AUTO FOLLOWERS
+- Description: This is a collection of scripts to get various likes, followers, comments on our social media accounts.
+- Technologies Used: Python.
+- Key Features: The main feature of this script is to get a lot of followers.
+- Demo: You can see my project on https://github.com/Ajinocounter47/Qlizz-BetaVersion.git

 # Skills